-Tim Ward elevated the Pepperdine women's soccer program to among the nation's elite in his first decade as head coach and has the Waves positioned for future greatness in his second.
+Tim Ward elevated the Pepperdine women's soccer program to among the nation's elite in his first decade as head coach and has continued the Waves' upward trend well into his second.

-Since first assuming head coaching duties in 1998, Ward has led his team to 13 winning seasons and seven NCAA Tournament berths, including two Sweet 16 appearances.
-In addition, the Waves have finished the year with Top 25 recognition six times and shared the West Coast Conference titles in 2002 and 2011.
+Since first assuming head coaching duties in 1998, Ward has led his team to 14 winning seasons and eight NCAA Tournament berths, including three Sweet 16 appearances.
+In addition, the Waves have finished the year with Top 25 recognition seven times and shared the West Coast Conference titles in 2002 and 2011.

-Heading into the 2014 season in his 17th year as head coach, Ward has led the Waves to an overall record of 183-97-41 (.634), with 11 seasons of double-digit victories.
-His players have earned All-American status five times, All-West Region honors 26 times, All-WCC notice 85 times and WCC All-Academic awards 37 times.
-In 2002 and 2011, Ward was named the WCC Coach of the Year, and he earned West Region Coach of the Year honors from both the NSCAA and Soccer Buzz in 2002.
-In addition, he was awarded runner-up status for National Coach of the Year from Soccer Buzz that year.
+Heading into the 2015 season in his 18th year as head coach, Ward has led the Waves to an overall record of 199-100-45 (.644), with 12 seasons of double-digit victories.
+His players have earned All-American status six times, All-West Region honors 31 times, All-WCC notice 88 times and WCC All-Academic awards 39 times.
+In 2002, 2011 and 2014, Ward was named the WCC Coach of the Year, and he earned West Region Coach of the Year honors from both the NSCAA and Soccer Buzz in 2002 and from the NSCAA in 2014.
+In addition, he was awarded runner-up status for National Coach of the Year from Soccer Buzz in 2002.